What is a Podcast, and How Does It Work?

 So, while a podcast is a collection of episodes, each episode is a standalone piece of content that can be listened to on its own or as part of the larger series.

 It’s worth noting that while most podcasts are released in an episodic format, some may be released as a single, standalone piece of content.
-In this case, the term “podcast” may refer to the single piece of content rather than a larger series of episodes.

 Key Takeaways